Towradgi Station Upgrade Flythrough

-- construction of a new footbridge connecting the platforms
+- a new footbridge and new stairs connecting both platforms

 - two lifts with three stops to access the platform level, street level and footbridge level